Hi SwanTV Viewer

 I know that bikes are important, not just in helping us towards a greener environment and saving money but also in giving us that exercise that we all need to keep fit and live longer.
 And most cyclists ride with care and obey the Highway Code to keep the rest of us safe.
 Cycles are integral to out transport system and should work in partnership with motor vehicles, each having due care and attention to others.
 I was shocked to read yesterday that a third of drivers thought that cycles should be banned from public highways.
 And seven in ten of the drivers questioned said cyclists should have insurance.
 The findings come from an online survey of more than 12,000 UK motorists by data collection firm Yonder who asked 12,500 motorists.
 What do you think?

 The Highway Code states emphatically, in Rule 64 that “You MUST NOT cycle on a pavement”.
 It also advises that cyclists “take care when passing pedestrians, especially children, older or disabled people, and allow them plenty of room”.
 I can understand that children ride on the pavement and that is probably safe because they are smaller than pedestrians and going slowly.
 And also where pavements are deserted and there are no doorways or gates opening onto them.
 But city centres are different, often crowded, mothers with young children, older people who are slow and who have poor eye-sight and hearing.
+And I understand that many cyclists might feel threatened by motorists on busy roads where there are cars parked kerbside and roads may have potholes or uneven surfaces.
+And some vehicle drivers are either careless or menacing as they pass too close.
+I've noticed that some drivers seem to think this is a game, as is driving through puddled roads and splashing pedestrians (which is also illegal!).
+And cycling on roads in the rain must be difficult when visibility is poor and cars are spraying surfacewater as they pass.

 There are many cycle routes now throughout the Swansea area and these are increasing year on year, making cycling safer.
 And the Local Authority must be applauded for this but the problem locally seems to be Swansea inner city and main roads leading there.
 The only cycle lane I have noticed has been outside the Grand Theatre and this is two ways in a one-way street.
 Theatre goers leaving may not notice approaching cyclist and I feel this is a hazard.